nhado401/nhado401.github.io/index.md

 <img src="images/LinkedIn-circle.png" width="220" height="220">
 </p>

 Hi there!
 My name is Nha Do.
 I graduated from University of California, Los Angeles (UCLA) with Electrical Engineering major, specializing in Digital Signal Processing, Data Analytics and Applied Machine Learning.
-Born and raised in Vietnam before moving to Los Angeles.
+Born and raised in Vietnam before moving to Los Angeles and then Dallas.

 I am currently a Big Data Engineer working at AT&T Chief Data Office in Plano/ Dallas as a data architecture to design, enhance data products and manage, handle data infrastructure.